Macumbatbc/ManaBar/README.md

 # ManaBar
-Five Second Rule with Mana Tick, it also show how many mana points you win each ticks.
+Five Second Rule with Mana Tick for TBCC. it also show how many mana points you win each ticks.

 /mb or /manabar for options